 The Oscar bait model was unintentionally established in 1978, when Universal Studios turned to producer Alan Carr to save their Vietnam epic Deerhunter.
 He launched a now-familiar awards campaign consisting of an end-of-year, limited box-office run that kept the film fresh in Academy members’ minds when it came time for nominations early the following year.
 The result?
 Nine Oscar nominations and an eventual Best Picture win.
 As a result, what began as a Hollywood marketing strategy has created a loop in which the public perceives violent, melodramatic films released at this time of year to be the “best films.”

-What began as a Hollywood marketing strategy has created a loop in which the public perceives films about brutality released at this time of year to be the “best films.”
 And guess who tends to star in these kinds of films?
 (Hint: It’s not women.)

 The 2016 awards season is full of hype.
 But what we are lacking this year is a Revenant; a film that clearly hovers above all others.
 This harrowing piece of cinema, directed by Alejandro González Iñárritu, ticked all the boxes for Oscar bait last year: Brutal portrayals of violence and suffering, personal tragedy leading to triumph, and, most importantly, masculinity as a great civilizing force.